Sunscreen-tech/Sunscreen/sunscreen_docs/src/fhe_programs/private_tests.md

 Finally, Alice can determine the mean and variance over her data set via `deserialize_decrypt_and_prints_results`.

 ### Performance
-The entire program (not including compilation time) takes ~2.54 s on an Intel Xeon @ 3.0 GHz (with 8 cores and 16 GB RAM) and ~8.71 s on a Macbook Air M1.
+The entire program (not including compilation time) takes ~2.54 s on an Intel Xeon @ 3.0 GHz (with 8 cores and 16 GB RAM) and ~8.71 s on a MacBook Air M1.

 ## What's missing?
 For more interesting examples (i.e. larger data sets and more complex statistical computations), you'll likely need to go in and change the default plaintext modulus value to be larger.